Bangor, Maine: Industrial diversification

-In 1844 the first ocean-going iron-hulled steamship in the U.S. was named The Bangor.
-She was built by the Harlan and Hollingsworth firm of Wilmington, Delaware in 1844, and was intended to take passengers between Bangor and Boston.
-On her second voyage, however, in 1845, she burned to the waterline off Castine.
-She was rebuilt at Bath, returned briefly to her earlier route, but was soon purchased by the U.S. government for use in the Mexican–American War.
+In 1844, the first ocean-going iron-hulled steamship in the United States was named The Bangor.
+Built by Harlan and Hollingsworth in Wilmington, Delaware, the vessel was designed for passenger service between Bangor and Boston.
+However, on its second voyage in 1845, the ship burned near Castine.
+Though rebuilt in Bath, it was soon sold to the U.S. government for service in the Mexican–American War.